Printer-friendly version

 2. The minimum remaining units the student is required to complete to be eligible for the postgraduate award must not be less than 50% of the program completion requirements for the postgraduate program.

-3. The Vice-Chancellor may exempt courses coded at level 3 or higher undertaken by students while enrolled in the undergraduate program from the limitation on the granting of credit towards a postgraduate course (Section 5.5.2 of the Credit for Previous Studies and Recognised Prior Learning Procedure) only if they are comparable to the courses the student is required to undertake in the postgraduate program.
+3. The Vice-Chancellor may exempt courses - coded at level 3 or higher and completed by students while enrolled in the undergraduate program - from the limitation on the granting of credit towards a postgraduate program only if they are comparable to the courses the student is required to undertake in the postgraduate program.

 4.0 Roles, Responsibilities and Accountabilities